xoxfaby/Warframe-Guides/_guides/Arbitrations/index.md

 ## Sly Vulpaphyla
 Sadly Martyr Symbiosis doesn't work in Arbi's, but the Sly Vulpaphyla also has [Survival Instinct] which basically gives you a mini Wisp passive boosting your survivability while looting a bit.
+Remember to equip bite on your beast companion if you want Tenacious Bond to work.

 ### Companion Build